fpereiro/gotoB/readme.md

 Using this function is completely optional - it is just provided for your convenience.

 `B.get` takes either a list of integers and strings or a single array containing integers and strings.
 These integers and strings represent the *path* to the part of the store you're trying to access.
-This `path` is the same `path` that `B.call` (the event saying function) takes as an argument.
+This `path` is the same `path` that `B.call` (the event calling function) takes as an argument.

 If you pass invalid arguments to `B.get`, it will return `undefined` and report an error to the console.

 If you pass an empty `path` to `B.get` (by passing either an empty array or no arguments), you'll get back `B.store` in its entirety.

-#### Writing your own event listeners
+#### Writing your own event responders

-Change listeners: common patterns: check if matching is precise; and get value.
-Show function doing this and think about whether to include it. `B.changeListener` lifecycle hooks
+Change responders: common patterns: check if matching is precise; and get value.
+Show function doing this and think about whether to include it. `B.changeresponder` lifecycle hooks

-listeners vs events
+responders vs events
 server: routes vs requests
 code: function definition vs function call